MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 716 - Epilogue 6 - The Seven Treasures - Obtaining the Rock Horn.md

 *If the player chooses "default":*
 >
-> obtained a Rock Horn, one of the seven treasures!
+>`Hero Name` obtained a Rock Horn, one of the seven treasures!

   * *Jump to [anchor 1](#1)*